Designing Schemas for Messy Real-World Business Logic

 Temporal tables

 Maintain history in a separate table or with effective dates.
 Query "as of" any point in time.
 More complex queries.
-No duplication.
+Row versions are duplicated into the history table, but the source of truth remains a single record at any given point.

 Use when: You need to query historical state at arbitrary points, or when the same data is referenced by many records.